Netgear Nighthawk RAX50 Review: Solid WiFi 6 for Under $150

 Verdict

 The RAX50 is a solid, no-nonsense WiFi 6 router.
 It won't wow you with bleeding-edge features, but it reliably delivers fast WiFi at a fair price.
-If your home is small enough for a single router, this is one of the best values available.
+If your home is small enough for a single router, this is one of the best values available — just go in knowing it's a dependable workhorse rather than a future-proof flagship.

 Netgear Nighthawk RAX50